gregtour/duck-lang/README.md

 # Duck Programming Language
 A simple scripting language based on the idea of duck-typing (or dynamic typing).

->When I see a bird that walks like a duck and swims like a duck and quacks like a duck, I call that bird a duck.
+>&ldquo;When I see a bird that walks like a duck and swims like a duck and quacks like a duck, I call that bird a duck.&rdquo;
-> - James Whitcomb Riley
+> &mdash; James Whitcomb Riley

 ## Language Features